kubernetes/enhancements/keps/sig-auth/2907-secrets-store-csi-driver/README.md

 ### Notes/Constraints/Caveats (Optional)

 Since the proposal is a storage driver, native support for presenting secrets to a process through environment variables is not possible.
+In addition to the default mount, the driver also supports syncing the mounted content as Kubernetes secret.
+This is an optional feature and isn't enabled by default.

 ### Risks and Mitigations

 #### Directory traversal vulnerabilities

 The driver<->provider interface has been expanded to allow the driver to be the only process that actually writes files to the pod filesystem.
-The only hostpath provider's need are now the one for creating the unix socket used for communication with the driver process.
+The only hostpath providers need are now the one for creating the unix socket used for communication with the driver process.

 The driver protects against directory traversal vulnerabilities by re-using the `atomic_writer` used by Kubernetes Secrets and ConfigMaps which includes protections against writing to unintended paths.